Letters show how tissue donation changed lives

-Excerpts of an exchange of letters show that tissue donation was another way the donor could help others.
+Excerpts from an exchange of letters show that tissue donation was another way the donor could help others.

 Recipient Letter to Donor’s Family